Quick finder (main website):

 September 3 2012

-In honor of Labor Day, here’s a look at two highly visible products of the American workforce, the GM and Chrysler brands, from Ad Age:
+In honor of Labor Day, here’s a look at two highly visible products of the American workforce, the GM and Chrysler brands,

 Advertising copywriter blog link